HenSch90/SiD/Modul-C2_Gesundheitliche_Beeinträchtigung.md

 in:

-q: Inwiefern werden Sie in Bezug auf Ihre beeinträchtigungsbedingten Schwierigkeiten unterstützt durch…
+q: Inwiefern werden Sie in Bezug auf Ihre beeinträchtigungsbedingten Schwierigkeiten unterstützt durch …

 is:

-it1 (bsuntkom): … Kommiliton\*innen?
+it1: (bsuntkom): … Kommiliton\*innen?

-it2 (bsuntleh): … Lehrende?
+it2: (bsuntleh): … Lehrende?

-it3 (bsuntfre): … Freund\*innen/Bekannte?
+it3: (bsuntfre): … Freund\*innen/Bekannte?

-it4 (bsuntfam): … Familienangehörige?
+it4: (bsuntfam): … Familienangehörige?

-it5 (bsuntaer): … Ärzt\*innen/Therapeut\*innen?
+it5: (bsuntaer): … Ärzt\*innen/Therapeut\*innen?

-it6 (bsuntber): … Beratungen/Coachings/Workshops?
+it6: (bsuntber): … Beratungen/Coachings/Workshops?

 st: